silasneo/invoiceninja/README.md

 # Invoice Ninja 5

 Invoice Ninja Version 5 is here!
 We've taken the best parts of version 4 and added the most requested features to create an invoicing application like no other.
 Check the [Invoice Ninja YouTube Channel](https://www.youtube.com/@appinvoiceninja) to get up to speed, or try the [Demo](https://react.invoicing.co/demo) now.
+This is being modified to the SV version.

 **Choose your setup**